Standard Terms and Conditions of delivery to RAI Amsterdam B.V.

 Article 13 - Assignability and subcontracting

-13.1 You may assign Your rights or obligations under the Contract only with RAI’s prior written permission.
+13.1 You may assign Your rights or obligations under the Agreement only with RAI’s prior written permission.

 Article 14 - Confidentiality

-14.1 Both during the term of the Contract and after termination thereof, You and your Personnel must treat as strictly confidential all RAI Data which are being Processed in connection with the execution of the Contract and all confidential information from RAI, its affiliated enterprise(s), its partners and Stakeholders that You and Your Personnel have been able to take notice of.
+14.1 Both during the term of the Agreement and after termination thereof, You and your Personnel must treat as strictly confidential all Agreement confidential information from RAI, its Group Companies, its partners and Stakeholders that You and Your Personnel have been able to take notice of.
 Information is confidential when the confidential nature thereof is known or deemed to be known by You and Your Personnel.

-14.2 All information, correspondence, documents and other assets, including copies of RAI’s business affairs, its affiliated enterprise(s), its partners and Stakeholders which You possess or will receive, will remain the full property of RAI and will be transferred immediately to RAI when the Contract is terminated.
+14.2 All information, correspondence, documents and other assets, including copies of RAI’s business affairs, its Group Companies, its partners and Stakeholders which You possess or will receive, will remain the full property of RAI and will be transferred immediately to RAI when the Agreement is terminated.
 You will not duplicate this information, correspondence, documents and other assets without RAI’s prior written consent.

 Article 15 - Intellectual property rights